platynowychain/divineland/README.md

-# divineland
+# $ divineland repo
-## here you can find all the assets from divineland!
+## here you can find all the assets from divineland.